-v) Saline silica standards: When analyzing samples of varying salinities, it is also recommended that standards be prepared in a series of salinities in order to quantify the "salt error," the shift in the colorimetric response of silicate due to the change in the ionic strength of the solution.
+Reagent water: Refer to Chapter VI, Section 4.2.

+Artificial seawater (ASW): Refer to Chapter VI, Section 4.3.
+This can be used for the matrix at an appropriate salinity for the samples being analyzed.

 Sample Handling

+Samples must be filtered using a 0.7 µm glass fiber filter as soon as possible after collection, preferably on the field, and stored in HDPE bottles.

-Samples are filtered in the field through a 0.7 um GF/F and the filtrate is captured in a HDPE bottle.
-Samples may be stored up to 28 days at 4 ± 2C.
+Samples may be stored at 4 ± 2°C for up to 28 days.

 Procedure

-Calibration: Standard curve(s ) to bracket the concentration of expected samples should be analyzed.

-Sample analysis

 Equilibrate the samples to room temperature.

-Allow both colorimeter and recorder to warm up for 30 minutes or the specific instrument recommendation.
-Obtain a steady instrument state that is necessary for the instrument to be ready to collect data.
+Allow both the colorimeter and recorder to warm up, and obtain a stable baseline with reagent water running through the sample line.

-Use a sampling rate which ensures reliable results.
+Use a sampling rate that ensures reliable results.

-Analytical sequence: The samples and associated QC samples and standards should be run according to the following sequence.

-Five calibration standards with concentration within the linear range of the test.

-Two method blanks.

-Ten CBP samples.

-One matrix spike sample.

-One medium concentration calibration standard.

-One method blank.

-Steps 5.7.2.4.3 - 5.7.2.4.6 are repeated until samples are analyzed or QC samples indicate that the system is out of control and recalibration is necessary.

-One high concentration calibration standard.

-One medium concentration calibration standard.

-One low concentration calibration standard.
+Switch the sample line from reagent water to sampler and begin analysis, starting with the standards in order of decreasing concentration.

+Subtract the blank background response from the standards before preparing the standard curve.

+Record the stabilized potential of each unknown sample and convert the potential reading to the phosphorous concentration using the standard curve.

 If a low concentration sample peak follows a high concentration sample peak, a certain amount of carryover can be expected.
-It is recommended that if there is not a clearly defined low concentration peak, that the sample be reanalyzed at the end of the sample run.
+It is recommended that if there is not a clearly defined low concentration peak, that the sample be reanalyzed at the end of the run.

 Calculations

-Silicate concentrations are calculated from the linear regression obtained from the standard curve in which the concentrations of the standards are entered as the independent variable and their corresponding peak heights are the dependent variable.
+Silicate concentrations are calculated from the linear regression obtained from the standard curve in which the concentrations of the standards are entered as the independent variable (x-axis) and the corresponding peak heights as the dependent variable (y-axis).

-Refractive Index Correction For Estuarine/Coastal Systems is optional. shall be performed in accordance with procedures described in Section 6.7.3.2
+Refractive index correction for estuarine/coastal systems is optional, and shall be performed in accordance with procedures described in Section 6.7.3.2.

-Correction for Salt Error in Estuarine/Coastal Samples shall be performed in accordance with procedures described in Section 6.7.3.3
+A correction of salt error in estuarine/coastal samples shall be performed in accordance with procedures described in Section 6.7.3.3.

-Results should be reported in mg N/L.
+Results should be reported in units of mg Si/L.

 Quality Control

-Method detection limits (MDL): Method detection limits should be established using the guidelines procedures in Chapter VI, Section C.8.
+Method detection limits (MDL): Method detection limits should be established using the guidelines in Chapter VI, Section C.

-Calibration

-Linear calibration range: Calibration standards should bracket the range of CBP samples.

-Correlation coefficient: The correlation coefficient must be 0.995 or better for the calibration curve to be used.

-Method Blank: see Chapter VI, Section C.6.1.

-Matrix spike sample: see Chapter VI, Section C.6.4.

-Laboratory duplicate: see Chapter VI, Section C.6.3.

-Reference materials: The laboratory must analyze a standard reference material or proficiency testing samples at least once a year, as available.
+Reference materials: The laboratory must analyze a standard reference material or profieciency testing samples at least once a year, as available.

-Proposed Summary Table: (Based on DCLS Tidal Acceptance limits)
+Additional quality control parameters are listed in the table below.

+Summary of acceptance and corrective actions for particulate phosphorous QC parameters